Best Running Shoes Fully Reviewed & Compared in 2020

 Shoes with less support definitely have a huge following, and people also like the look of the more minimalistic running shoes.
 However, if you have flat feet, pronation issues, or just need some extra support, you might be doing more harm than good not catering to those needs.

-q: Does more expensive equate to better?
+q: Do more expensive shoes for running equate to better?

 This market is like most others.
 It's about branding.
 With that said, many of the pricier shoes do have a little extra to offer.
 The "runner specific" brands tend to cater to those more professional or expert runners for sure.
 Then there are other brands that create a cool looking new shoe, using a new approach to the construction, and have an opportunity for a decent markup.